BharatsoPrem/Cam-Design/README.md

 8. Linear/Constant Velocity rise
 9. Dwell

-The main file (cam_functions()) contains the program to take necessary user inputs, returns maximum values of Velocity and Acceleration from s-v-a diagram.
+The main file (cam_functions()) contains the program to take necessary user inputs and returns maximum values of Velocity and Acceleration.
 It also contains the sub-functions to plot s-v-a diagram and cam profile.

 #### There are lot of sophisticated expensive commercial softwares in the industry, which can design cams for modern engineering applications.
 However, for academic purposes it is not necessary because of the fact that students learn only basics of cam design.